pycroscopy/pyUSID/docs/scale_on_condo.rst

 PBS Script for a Single Node
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 When running code on a single node, MPI4py can be used, but is not necessary.
+We will create a python script that opens the hdf5 file, then computes on it using the SignalFilter from pycroscopy.
+The following is the python script that we are going to scale to a single node on the Condo:

 .. code:: python
+   # filter.py
    import h5py
    from mpi4py import MPI
    from fft import LowPassFilter
    from mpi_signal_filter import SignalFilter

+   # find the hdf5 file and open it
    h5_path = 'giv_raw.h5'
    ###################################################
    # note: this is the only line we will change for our